gnome-terminator/terminator/doc/manual/source/gettinginvolved.rst

           merged.

-Some of these wishlist items are also in my own text file of "Things to do" / "Big bag of crazy", which as of August 2015, revision 1598, looks like this::
+Some of these wishlist items are also in my own text file of "Things to do" / "Big bag of crazy", which as of October 2015, revision 1663, looks like this::

     Enhancements which may or may not have a wishlist item